btolfa/ibpp/core/readme.txt

 deprecated in its current form.
 We will introduce something 'bigger' in the next major version (3.0).

-4/ Comments, Acknowledgments

-This 2.4 version is considered the best IBPP version available to date and we recommend all its users to upgrade at their earliest opportunity.

-We have a lot of people to thank.
-The ibpp.h file cites some of them.
-But many people suggested various kind of enhancements or were invaluable for their mentoring or expertise in various fields.

-5/ History section - What was New or Updated between Version 2.2 and 2.3
+6/ History section - What was New or Updated between Version 2.2 and 2.3

 - The Service interface now support sweep action.
 See ibpp.h for details: virtual void Sweep(const std::string& dbfile) = 0;